About the Flinn Foundation

 Prior to joining the Foundation in 2010, Ms. McGonigle served for nearly a decade as a senior administrator of the Arizona Board of Regents, including five years as deputy executive director.
 In that role, she helped manage the Board’s staff and programs; she led strategic initiatives, participated in the higher-education policy formulation, and oversaw public-affairs, communications, and government-affairs activities.

-Previously, Ms. McGonigle served as a human-resources consultant for the Arizona Department of Economic Security; human resources manager for the City of Chandler; assistant director of the Administrative Services Division of the Arizona Department of Revenue; and assistant director of Management Services Division of the Arizona Department of Administration, where she spent 25 years.
+Previously, Ms. McGonigle served as human resources director for the State of Arizona; human resources consultant for the Arizona Department of Economic Security; human resources manager for the City of Chandler; assistant director of the Administrative Services Division of the Arizona Department of Revenue; and assistant director of Management Services Division of the Arizona Department of Administration, where she spent 25 years.

 McGonigle is a summa cum laude graduate of Arizona State University with a degree in Business Administration.